 I am very happy to be continuing to offer midwifery services in the Midland area as I have been since 2008, when I started Midwives Nottawasaga.
 Through my work with that practice, it became apparent that families of the Midland and area needed their very own midwifery practice.
-For the past 2 years, I have enjoyed working with Kim and Leda and our ever expanding practice to make this a reality and so pleased that Midland Midwives By the Bay has finally come to fruition.
+Since 2018, I have enjoyed working with Kim and Leda and our ever expanding practice to make this a reality and so pleased that Midland Midwives By the Bay has finally come to fruition.

 I graduated from McMaster University Midwifery Education Programme in 2002 and have been working as a rural midwife since; first in Owen Sound, then in Collingwood and now here!
 Since starting work, I have remained involved in activities outside my clinical responsibilities.
 I am a clinical preceptor with the Midwifery Education Programme and serve as the Head Midwife at Georgian Bay General Hospital.
 I am very much dedicated to bringing birth back to the community and keeping our unit open.

 I am a Registered Midwife who has always aspired to work in Simcoe County where my family would come to ski and swim.
 I was fortunate to become apart of Midwives Nottawasaga in the Fall of 2016 and now excited to be starting up Midland Midwives By the Bay.

 Before embarking on midwifery, I graduated from the University of Guelph with a commerce degree thinking the corporate world was where I was headed.
 While going through school I founded a private swim school with the focus on one to one teaching.
 It was through this business endeavour that I realised supporting families in smaller communities was a passion of mine and it took me down another path.
 This is when my childhood dream of delivering babies re-emerged and before I knew it I was accepted into McMaster’s Midwifery Program.
 After graduating, I worked in the City of Mississauga before heading North.